Jeffrey Heer: Research and career

 Heer was an assistant professor of computer science at Stanford University, from 2009 to 2013.
 He is also co-founder and chief experience officer of Trifacta.
 Heer's research focuses on new systems and techniques for data visualization.
 As a member of the Stanford University faculty, he worked with Mike Bostock on the Protovis and D3.js systems.

 Heer then moved to the University of Washington where he worked with students and collaborators to develop the Vega and Vega-Lite visualisation grammars.
 Along with Joe Hellerstein and Sean Kandel, Heer has also developed interactive tools for data transformation (including Data Wrangler), leading to the founding of Trifacta.
 Other research contributions include work on the graphical perception of visualizations, social data analysis, text visualization, and interactive language translation tools.

 Awards and recognition

 Heer's research has been recognized by an ACM Grace Murray Hopper Award, a Gordon and Betty Moore Foundation Data-Driven Discovery Investigator Award, an Alfred P. Sloan Fellowship, and MIT Technology Review's TR35 list.
 Heer and his students have won best paper awards at human-computer interaction and visualization conferences.
 His work has also appeared in the popular press.

+Heer was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to information visualization, human-centered data science, and interactive machine learning".